One Thousand and One Stories

 For twelve years I worked as a Turkey and MENA correspondent for the Swedish daily Svenska Dagbladet (2001-2012).
 I was awarded the Swedish Publisher's Great Award in 2008 (Publicistklubbens stora pris).

-2013-2015 I was a self employed journalist and writer, contributing to various publications, giving lectures, commenting current events in panel debates, Swedish radio and TV.
+For. three years, 2013-2015, I was a self employed journalist and writer, contributing to various publications, giving lectures, commenting current affairs in panel debates, Swedish radio and TV.
 I also moderate debates, sometimes in English.
 For more info, check this link.

-In 2014 my book Gulfen – en framtida krutdurk, featuring the six GCC monarchies, with a special focus on Saudi Arabia, was published (in Swedish, see picture).
-The first edition is sold out.
+In 2014 my book Gulfen – en framtida krutdurk, featuring the six monarchies on the Arabian Peninsula, with a special focus on Saudi Arabia, was published (in Swedish, see picture).
+The first edition was sold out.
 An updated edition was released in 2015.

 I have traveled in the MENA region since I was young in the 70’s, first heading to Morocco and later to Lebanon during the civil war.
-I decided to become a journalist while I was working as a librarian at Bir Zeit University on the occupied West Bank 1982-1983, before the first intifada.
+While working as a librarian at Bir Zeit University on the occupied West Bank in 1982-1983, before the first intifada, I decided to become a journalist.

 I have reported from Morocco in the West to Iran in the East, from Sudan and Oman in the South to Turkey in the North – plus the remote Armenian enclave Nagorno-Karabach.

-I have interviewed Asian migrant workers who have been deprived of their rights in the Gulf countries; women in shelters who live in fear of being killed in honorary crimes in Turkey and Iraqi Kurdistan; tormented refugees in squalid tent camps in many countries; victims of wars; revolutionaries and rebels, plus presidents, princes and kings in their palaces.
-I have reported from many hot spots – including Gaza, Iraq, Syria and Libya – throughout the years.
+I have interviewed Asian migrant workers who are deprived of their rights in the Gulf countries; women in shelters who live in fear of being killed in honorary crimes in Turkey and Iraqi Kurdistan; tormented refugees in squalid tent camps in many countries; victims of wars; revolutionaries and rebels, plus presidents, princes and kings in their palaces.
+I have reported from many hot spots, wars and conflicts – including Gaza, Iraq, Syria and Libya – throughout the years.

 I have also interviewed many outstanding writers from the MENA region – like Mahmoud Darwish, Adonis, Tahar Ben Jelloun, Fatima Mernissi, Ahdaf Soueif, Alaa al-Aswany, Samar Yazbek, David Grossman, Orhan Pamuk and Yaşar Kemal – as well as some of the most courageous advocates for human rights.

-In Istanbul I met the Turkish-Armenian editor-in-cheif Hrant Dink.
-Sadly he was murdered a few weeks after my interview.
+In Istanbul I met the courageous Turkish-Armenian editor-in-cheif Hrant Dink just a few weeks before he was murdered.
 In Iran and Saudi Arabia I have met with many women's rights defenders.

-I have worked with many fantastic photographers like my former colleagues at Svenska Dagbladet, Malin Hoelstad, Yvonne Åsell, Dan Hansson, as well as with excellent free lance photo journalists like Fadi Yeni Turk from Lebanon, plus Martin Edström and Stefan Bladh from Sweden.
+I have had the pleasure to work with many fine photographers like my former colleagues at Svenska Dagbladet, Malin Hoelstad, Yvonne Åsell, Dan Hansson and Jurek Holzer, as well as with excellent free lance photo journalists like Fadi Yeni Turk from Lebanon, plus Martin Edström and Stefan Bladh from Sweden.
 Stefan Bladh also kindly contributed to this site with several of his outstanding pictures from our joint travels.
+The picture above, by Stefan Bladh, is from our travel to rebel held territory in Syria in 2013.

-My husband and frequent travel companion Per Luthander, a free lance after a long career as a reporter at the Swedish daily Dagens Nyheter, contributed with many pictures to my articles, as well as to my book on the monarchies on the Arabian Peninsula.
-I have also had many of my own pictures published, when I have been a traveling reporter on my own.
+My husband and frequent travel companion Per Luthander, a free lance after a long career as a reporter at the Swedish daily Dagens Nyheter, contributed with pictures to many of my articles, as well as to my book on the monarchies on the Arabian Peninsula.
+I have also had many of my own pictures published, when I have been traveling as a reporter on my own.

 Below is a video recording in English from the Cathedral of Visby in June 2015, a discussion about The Middle East beyond the headlines, with me, the Yemeni-Swedish blogger Afrah Nasser and the Swedish diplomat Jan Henningsson, moderated by Erik Lysén, from the Church of Sweden.